derekbarbosa/EC463/derek/derekLOGBOOK.md

 	* Code will be "hashed" within the cookie, if hashed correctly, the incorrect code will be apparent that it is incorrect.
 	* Entering the incorrect code will wipe the EEPROMs and reset the badge progress.
 The correct code will advance the user's progress.
 * Looking into how to store cookies on-browser with JS libraries.

+## 1/27/22
+* Worked on the Coinflip game.
+Have the basic HTML structure ready to go, still lacking cookie storage and need to develop a key for the hash.
+* IDR today -- briefed Osama on our progress, he is pleased! :)
+	* Relayed our concerns with our bluetooth modules and conflict with current tech stack.
+May require a future pivot if things don't go well
+* Continued to work on the coinflip game, fine tuning graphics and pulling sample code from internet (sources will be sited in that readme)

+### 1/28/22
+* Met with Mike -- relayed our concerns and frustrations, he understood them and assured us that we were on-track and meeting all of his requirements and specifications.
+* Discussions about contingency plans if Bluetooth connection does not pan out.